nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 ## Step 4: View output files

-All the session files and the generated outputs are saved after the analysis is stopped and are accessible to you on the session page.
+All the session files and the generated outputs are saved after the analysis is stopped and are accessible on the session page.

 ![Output Files](../rna-seq-images/rna-seq-8-6.png "Output Files")